egos® – the legal

 Enforced 10 days 'break' |

-No prior warning, no
+No prior

-December to 31st December inclusive'.
+required between 21st December to 31st December inclusive'.
 When will these companies

 learn that contracting is a two-way street? |